gilligan-ees-4760/EES_4760_5760_website/planning/latex_syllabus/EES_4760_5760_Homework_Assignments.md

-# Fri., Oct.
-1: Testing and debugging models
+# Mon., Sep.
+30: Analyzing model experiments

 ## Homework

 ### Homework Exercises:

 * **Everyone:**

   * Railsback & Grimm, Ch.
-6, Ex.
-6.2, 6.3
-* **Graduate Students,** also do the following:
-  * Railsback & Grimm, Ch.
-6, Ex.
-6.4, 6.5, 6.7

-### Notes on Homework:

-A hint for exercise 6.3:  Patches have integer coordinates (representing the center of the patch).
-How does the turtle determine the angle to face during `setup`?
-How does it determine the angle to face in `go-back`?
-Can you think of a different way to record the path so the `go-back` exactly retraces the path it took during `setup`?
-If you knew the direction the turtle was heading at each step during `setup`, could you use this heading information to exactly retrace the path?

-# Tue., Oct.
-5: Analyzing model experiments

-## Homework

-### Homework Exercises:

-* **Everyone:**
-  * Railsback & Grimm, Ch.
 8, Ex.
 8.1, 8.2
   * Railsback & Grimm, Ch.
 9, Ex.
 9.1, 9.3, 9.4

 * **Graduate Students,** also do the following:

   * Railsback & Grimm, Ch.
 8, Ex.
 8.3, 8.4
   * Railsback & Grimm, Ch.
 9, Ex.
 9.6

-# Thu., Oct.
-7: Programming agent sensing
+# Wed., Oct.
+2: Programming agent sensing

 ## Homework

 ### Homework Exercises:

 * Railsback & Grimm, Ch.
 10, Ex.
 10.1, 10.2
 * Railsback & Grimm, Ch.
 11, Ex.
 11.1

-# Tue., Oct.
-12: Analysis of a published model
+# Mon., Oct.
+7: Analysis of a published model

 ## Homework

 ### Homework Exercises:

 * Study the code and ODD of the model you chose for your semester research project, play with the model and run some BehaviorSpace experiments to examine its output.